tinychameleon/tinychameleon.com/README.md

 ## Managing Posts

-New draft posts can be created by issuing the `post` command from inside the repository; after creating the draft file it opens it via `$EDITOR`.
-Once completed, a draft can be made public by using the `publish` command; public implies being moved to the `_posts/` directory and having the date of the post updated in the file name and front matter.

-These commands are placed onto the path by `direnv`, which is an automatically installed dependency.
-Though `direnv` is not necessary, it is nice to avoid typing the `_bin/` prefix.
+New posts can be created using the `scripts/hugo` script, or if `direnv` is installed, simply `hugo`.
+This script simply proxies normal Hugo commands into a containerized version of Hugo for easier dependency management.

 ## Development

-This project is built using Jekyll and rbenv; the required ruby and bundler versions are specified in the [Makefile](Makefile).
+This project is built using Hugo and Docker; the [Makefile](Makefile) default target is the `server` recipe which runs a local development server.

-To locally serve the website, run either `make` or `make serve`.
-Dependencies will be installed, and marked as such, automatically.

-Manual installation of dependencies can be done via `make deps`.
+Manual installation of dependencies can be done via `make deps`, but they are also installed by default via the `server` recipe.

 ## Deployment